PeanutBase/BIND_annotation/scripts/prepare_PacBio/READ_ME.md

 ## Information about the PacBio software packages are available here: https://github.com/PacificBiosciences/pbbioconda

 # As of Nov 2020 - how to download PacBio bam files from NCBI SRA
+*Down side from getting PacBio from NCBI SRA: there is no *.bai file which means you can not make polished reads.*

 #### 1. Find the SRR and click on the SRR link in the 'Run' column of table
 (Example: https://www.ncbi.nlm.nih.gov/sra/?term=SRR8334349)